HarsikaKumari/JobMatching/README.md

-Here’s a sample README file for your GitHub project:

----

 # JobMatching

 **JobMatching** is a web-based platform designed to connect job seekers with relevant job opportunities.
 This project aims to simplify the job application process by providing a user-friendly interface for browsing, filtering, and applying for jobs.